flaxandteal/dp-compose/cantabular-import/README.md

 Expects your services to be in the expected relative path

+dp-dataset-api expects a connection to Neptune via ssh.
+Won't break import but health checks will fail and produce annoying messages.

 # Bring Up Cantabular Import Services #

 `sudo docker-compose up`